BrunoElo/Alarm-Clock-App/README.md

 # Alarm-Clock-App
-An alarm clock web application with a timer feature
+An alarm clock web application with a timer feature.

   ### Repo setup